Complaining and Apologizing ESL Role-Plays, Activities, Games and Worksheets

 ESL Complaining and Apologizing Activity - Speaking: Gap-fill, Matching, Forming Sentences from Prompts, Controlled Practice - Pair Work - Pre-intermediate (A2) - 25 minutes

 In this productive complaining and apologizing speaking activity, students practice making complaints and giving apologies using prompts.
 Working alone, students complete complaints with the words provided.
-Next, students take turns reading out their complaints, adding a suitable introductory phrase, e.g., Excuse me, but..., I'm sorry, but....
+Next, students take turns reading out their complaints, adding a suitable introductory phrase, e.g. Excuse me, but..., I'm sorry, but....
 Their partner then checks their worksheet to find a suitable apology and says it with an appropriate phrase, e.g. I'm very sorry..., I'm so sorry...
 If the other student agrees the apology matches the complaint, they ask for the letter of the apology and write it next to the complaint.
 It's then the other student's turn to read out a complaint.
-The first pair to match all their complaints with the correct apologies is the winner.
+The first pair to match all their complaints with the correct apologies wins.

 Appropriate Apologies Preview